pretix/pretix/doc/api/resources/invoices.rst

 additional_text                       string                     Text to be printed below the product list payment_provider_text                 string                     Text to be printed below the product list with
                                                                  payment information
-footer_text                           string                     Text to be printed in the page footer area lines                                 list of objects            The actual invoice contents ├ position                            integer                    Number of the line within an invoice.
+payment_provider_stamp                string                     Short text to be visibly printed to indicate payment status footer_text                           string                     Text to be printed in the page footer area lines                                 list of objects            The actual invoice contents ├ position                            integer                    Number of the line within an invoice.